Customer support: Definition, importance & 10 key strategies

 What's the difference between customer service and customer support?

+So we’re basically just talking about customer service here, right?
+Not exactly.
 Some experts—and even Google—have a hard time distinguishing between customer support and customer service.

 Customer service is an umbrella term for all interactions that enhance customer experience and help improve their relationship with the company.
 Customer support is just one type of interaction.